-Consider volunteering your time and skills to nonprofit organizations or community groups focusing on cyber security.
+Consider volunteering your time and skills to nonprofit organisations or community groups focusing on cyber security.
 This allows you to contribute back to society and provides opportunities to network with professionals and gain practical experience in a supportive environment.

 3. Enhance your skills: Advanced training and certifications

 To stay competitive in the ever-evolving field of cyber security, continuous learning and skill development are vital.